anitagraser/TimeManager/README.md

 Latest news will be published on my blog: http://underdark.wordpress.com/tag/time-manager/

+Please note that Time Manager does not work with the current development version of QGIS. (https://github.com/anitagraser/TimeManager/issues/34)

 ## What is the goal

 The aim of '''Time Manager plugin for QGIS''' is to provide comfortable browsing through temporal geodata.
 A dock widget provides a time slider and a configuration dialog for your layers to manage.